felipemaiapolo/detectshift/README.md

 Below are the links to some demonstrations on how to use *DetectShift* in practice:

-- **Binary classification**
+- **Binary classification:**
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/felipemaiapolo/detectshift/blob/main/Classification2.ipynb)

 In this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is binary.

-- **Multinomial classification** : in this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is discrete with more than 2 values.
+- **Multinomial classification:**
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/felipemaiapolo/detectshift/blob/main/Classification2.ipynb)

-- **Regression** : in this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is continuous.
+In this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is discrete with more than 2 values.

+- **Regression:**
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/felipemaiapolo/detectshift/blob/main/Regression1.ipynb)

+In this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is continuous.

+- **Regression with categorical features:**
+[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/felipemaiapolo/detectshift/blob/main/Regression2.ipynb)

-- **Regression with categorical features** : in this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is quantitative but discrete (with many different values).
+In this notebook, we showcase an use example of dataset shift diagnostics when the response variable $Y$ is quantitative but discrete (with many different values).
 Also, in this example, we make use of categorical features, exploiting [Catboost](https://catboost.ai/) functionality.

-[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/felipemaiapolo/detectshift/blob/main/Regression2.ipynb)

 --------------